MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint 1 -product vision/user-stories.md

 ## User Stories

-### Feature1: Multi-tenant Authentication
+### Feature1: Home page

 **Description**

+- As a user, I would like to use a search bar.
-- As a Blockr.io client, I need a way to manage my Blockr.io subscriptions which include adding and removing users.
+- As a manager, I want to create a list of popular products and display them on the home page
-- As an investigator using Blockr.io, I need a way to log into the application.
-Authentication will grant me the necessary permission to complete my tasks.
-- As a member of the organization's (client) leadership team, I need to log into the Blockr.io application and access dashboards.
+- As a manager, I want to create a list of products with heavy disounts and display them on the home page
+- As a user, I want to be able to shop by animal, brand, or product type.

 **Constraints**